Last updated on June 27th, 2022

 Even if you won’t be hiking, it’s worth walking down from the main viewing area via the packed-dirt path to enjoy more secluded views of the Na Pali cliffs on one side and over-the-canopy views from the other.
 On a clear day, you might even see Mount Waiʻaleʻale.

 If you haven’t done so already, stop for a picnic lunch on the grounds of the campsite.
-The large grassy area is also right next to the museum and restaurant so you can enjoy a sit-down meal or just treat yourself to a well deserved post-hike dessert.
+The large grassy area is also right next to the museum and restaurant so you can enjoy a sit-down meal or just treat yourself to a well-deserved post-hike dessert.

 Words cannot describe the beauty and grandeur of Waimea Canyon.
 Known as the “Grand Canyon of the Pacific”, it’s hard to believe such a place exists on Earth, let alone on a small tropical island like Kauai.
 I thought I had already visited such wonders when exploring the remote island of Nuku Hiva in the Marquesas Islands of French Polynesia, but Waimea Canyon is on a whole other level and the best part is that it is very accessible to visitors of all physical abilities and time constraints.

-Waimea Canyon was formed over the course of millennia, thanks to the combination of a catastrophic collapse of the island’s massive shield volcano, the enormous amounts of rain which eroded what was left, and the Waimea River which continues to sculpt the deep and elongated chasm (over 10m/16km long and over 3500ft/1066m deep).
+Waimea Canyon was formed over the course of millennia, thanks to the combination of a catastrophic collapse of the island’s massive shield volcano, the enormous amounts of rain that eroded what was left, and the Waimea River which continues to sculpt the deep and elongated chasm (over 10m/16km long and over 3500ft/1066m deep).
 Waimea Canyon is best enjoyed on the scenic Waimea Canyon Drive and through hikes in various levels.

 If you’re up for another hike after the morning’s Awa’awapuhi Trail, the Cliff and Canyon Trails are a good choice.
 Technically still within Koke’e State Park, these two moderately challenging and connected trails lead you through the forest for about 1.5km before descending rapidly 400ft into the canyon.